anavarre/drucker/README.md

   The [git_tag] argument is only valid for the app:drupal command.

  containers
-  containers:health   Runs a service healthcheck containers:start    Starts all drucker containers containers:stop     Stops all drucker containers containers:restart  Restarts all drucker containers
+  containers:health   Runs a services health check containers:start    Starts all drucker containers containers:stop     Stops all drucker containers containers:restart  Restarts all drucker containers